3 Little Reasons to Serve

 What 3 first graders have to tell you about serving with City Year

 They may be little, but they have big ideas to share!
-I interviewed 3 first grade students to find out why they think people should serve with City Year and what influences City Year AmeriCorps members have had in their lives.
+I interviewed three first-grade students at ARISE Academy in New Orleans to find out why they think people should serve with City Year and what influences City Year AmeriCorps members have had in their lives.

 #1 “You should be a City Year AmeriCorps member because then you can make a difference for a lot of people.” -Analeah